Influence of the shape of a conducting chamber on the stability of rigid ballooning modes in a mirror trap: Introduction

 \section{Introduction}

-Continuing the study of large-scale MHD instabilities, begun in our papers \cite{Kotelnikov+2022NF_62_096025, Kotelnikov+2022arXiv:2206.14407}, below we present new results of studying the so-called wall stabilization of rigid flute and balloon perturbations with an azimuthal number $m=1$ in an open axial -symmetric trap with anisotropic plasma.
-According to the physics of the case, wall stabilization of a plasma with a sufficiently high pressure is achieved by inducing image currents in the conducting walls of the vacuum chamber surrounding the plasma column.
-These currents are straighted oppositely to the diamagnetic currents in the plasma, and opposite currents are known to repel each other.
+Continuing the study of large-scale MHD instabilities, begun in our papers \cite{Kotelnikov+2022NF_62_096025, Kotelnikov+2023NF_63_066027}, below we present new results of studying the so-called wall stabilization of rigid flute and ballooning perturbations with azimuthal number $m=1$ in a axially-symmetric mirror trap (also called linear or open trap) with anisotropic plasma.
+According to the physics of the case, wall stabilization of a plasma with a sufficiently high pressure is achieved by inducing image (Foucault's) currents in the conducting walls of the vacuum chamber surrounding the plasma column.
+These currents are directed oppositely to the diamagnetic currents in the plasma edge, and opposite currents are known to repel each other.
 Such repulsion returns the floating ``tongues'' of plasma back to the axis of the trap.

-Under the conditions of a real experiment, small-scale flute and balloon oscillations are stabilized with a high probability by finite Larmor radius effects (CLR effects) \cite{Rosenbluth+1962NFSuppl_1_143}.
-However, the FLR effects cannot stabilize oscillations with an azimuthal number $m=1$, but impose on them the form of a rigid displacement without internal deformation of the pressure profile in each individual plasma section perpendicular to the trap axis.
-In two papers \cite{Kotelnikov+2022NF_62_096025, Kotelnikov+2022arXiv:2206.14407} we successively analyzed the wall stabilization of isotropic and anisotropic plasmas in a model where the shape of a perfectly conducting lateral (side) wall on an enlarged scale repeated the shape of the plasma column, i.e.\ the ratio of the radius of the conducting wall $r_ {w}$ to the plasma radius $a$ is the same in all sections, $r_{w}/a=\const$.
-It is very difficult to make a conducting chamber of this shape.
-Nevertheless, it is this model that has been used in most previous works, since it simplifies the calculation.
-In what follows, a conducting lateral wall of this shape will be called \emph{proportional chamber}.
+Under the conditions of a real experiment, small-scale flute and balloon oscillations are readily stabilized by finite Larmor radius effects (FLR effects) \cite{Rosenbluth+1962NFSuppl_1_143}.
+However, the FLR effects cannot stabilize oscillations with an azimuthal number $m=1$,but make them ``rigid'' in a certain sense.
+In two papers \cite{Kotelnikov+2022NF_62_096025, Kotelnikov+2023NF_63_066027} we successively analyzed the wall stabilization of isotropic and anisotropic plasmas in a model where the shape of a perfectly conducting lateral (side) wall on an enlarged scale repeated the shape of the plasma column, i.e.\ the ratio of the radius of the conducting wall $r_ {w}$ to the plasma radius $a$ is the same in all sections, $r_{w}/a=\const$.
+It is very difficult to manufacture a conducting chamber of this shape.
+Nevertheless, it is this model that has been used in most of the previous theoretical studies, since it simplifies the calculation.
+In the following, a conducting lateral wall of this shape will be called \emph{proportional chamber} and will be denoted by the abbreviation ``Pr''.